cybercongress/go-cyber/docs/run_validator.md

 WantedBy=multi-user.target
 ```

 If you need to enable search of the node add the flag `--allow-search=true` right after `--compute-rank-on-gpu=true`.

+#### Run rest service with cyberdcli

 If you need to run a rest-server alongside `cyberd` here is a service file for it (do `sudo nano /etc/systemd/system/cyberdcli-rest.service` and paste the following), just make sure you'll replace `ubuntu` to your user name and group:

 ```bash
 [Unit]